trackify-info/helm-google-tag-manager/README.md

-# google-tag-manager
+# helm-google-tag-manager

 ## Overview

-**Google Tag Manager** is a [Tag Management System](https://en.wikipedia.org/wiki/Tag_management_system) (TMS) that allows you to quickly and easily update measurement codes and related code fragments, collectively known as **Tags**, on your Website or Mobile App.
+**Helm Charts for Google Tag Manager** is a [Tag Management System](https://en.wikipedia.org/wiki/Tag_management_system) (TMS) that allows you to quickly and easily update measurement codes and related code fragments, collectively known as **Tags**, on your Website or Mobile App.

 Once the small segment of Tag Manager Code has been added to your Project, you can safely and easily deploy Analytics and Measurement Tag Configurations from a Web-Based User Interface.